Things to do in...

 - Mount Victoria Lookout – Enjoy the great 360-degree view over Wellington from the top of Mount Victoria.

-- Museum of Wellington City and Sea – takes you back a thousand years and lead you to a vibrant present day.
+- Museum of Wellington City and Sea – takes you back a thousand years and leads you to a vibrant present day.

 - Te Papa National Museum of NZ – visit the interactive and very interesting famous museum on the waterfront.
-Free Admission!
+You can easily spend a whole day here.
+They have their permanent museum that is admission free and also changing exhibitions that vary.

-- Top spots for a warming hot Chocolate – Warm and creamy hot chocolate can be found at Butlers Chocolate Café on Willis Street.
+- Top spot for a warming hot chocolate – Warm and creamy hot chocolate can be found at Butlers Chocolate Café on 172 Lambton Quay.

 - Walk at the Waterfront – Take a wander around the waterfront to Oriental Bay

-- Weta Cave – Get an insight into Wellywood (Wellington’s movie business) at the Weta Cave in Miramar.
+- Weta Cave – Get an insight into Wellywood (Wellington’s movie scene) at the Weta Cave in Miramar.

 - Zealandia: The Karori Sanctuary Experience – Visit Zealandia and see New Zealand’s wildlife as it’s best, including the famous Kiwi birds!